 Skip to content

-MCP Server (PHP)
+MCP Server

 What is MCP?

 The Model Context Protocol is an open standard that lets AI applications connect to external data sources and tools.
-By running the Daktela MCP Server, you give your AI assistant structured, read-only access to your Daktela instance -- enabling tasks like email quality audits, sales pipeline reviews, and call analysis without writing any code.
+By connecting your AI assistant to the Daktela MCP server, you give it structured, read-only access to your Daktela instance β€” enabling tasks like email quality audits, sales pipeline reviews, and call analysis without writing any code.

 Info